elastic/apm/specs/agents/tracing-spans.md

 This property is optional to preserve backwards compatibility, thus it is allowed to omit it or use a `null` value.

 If an agent does not report the `outcome` property (or use a `null` value), then the outcome will be set according to HTTP response status if available, or `unknown` if not available.
-This allows to allow a server-side fallback for existing agents that might not report `outcome`.
+This allows a server-side fallback for existing agents that might not report `outcome`.

 While the transaction outcome lets you reason about the error rate from the service's point of view,